abudobby/SheetPanel/README.md

 ```swift
  public func set(contentViewController: UIViewController)
 ```
 Sets the view controller responsible for the content portion of a sheet.
+Attach any viewcontroller to this to show your content in the sheet.

 ### Add Panel ###
 ```swift